dirvine/data_chain/docs/0029-data-blocks.md

 below the identifier for links is merely the xor of all group members in relation to individual nodes and not any data item itself.

-This will no doubt cause confusion to the reader, but it is assumed that this will become apparent as the design unfolds below.

 ## [BlockIdentifier]